Reality doesn’t simply unfold, it collapses.

 — M.R., Architect of Verrell’s Law

-Physicist John Archibald Wheeler proposed the idea that all of reality — every particle, every law, every force — ultimately arises from binary yes/no interactions, or "bits."
+Physicist John Archibald Wheeler proposed the idea that all of reality, every particle, every law, every force, ultimately arises from binary yes/no interactions, or “bits.”
 This idea, famously phrased as “It from Bit,” suggested that information, not matter, is the true foundation of the universe.

-That each bit was a clean, context-free question, and reality simply unfolded from those questions being answered.
+Wheeler’s model assumed neutrality: that each bit was a clean, context-free question, and reality simply unfolded from those questions being answered.

 Collapse is not neutral.